drug-design/course/docs/chapters/molecular-similarity.md

 ### The Concept of "Fuzzy" Descriptors
 *[nce]: New Chemical Entity: a compound not previously described.

-If distances between features are binned, what means that they are assigned to a discrete distance range (for example according to the rule "a distance between 6 and 7 Angstroms corresponds to bin 7"), very similar distances might still be assigned to different bins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/concept-fuzzy-descriptors-a1d2df1b'><i class='fa fa-play' aria-hidden='true'></i></button>If distances between features are binned, what means that they are assigned to a discrete distance range (for example according to the rule "a distance between 6 and 7 Angstroms corresponds to bin 7"), very similar distances might still be assigned to different bins.
 This happens around the bin borders; in the example above a distance of 5.9 Angstroms would be assigned to bin 6, but a (very similar) distance of 6.1 Angstroms would be assigned to bin 7.
 "Fuzzy" descriptors also increase the counts of neighboring bins, thereby alleviating the problem of discretizing real-valued distances.
 An example is given in the applications section.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer